 Being on active military status provides certain protections under the Servicemembers Civil Relief Act.
 These include civil actions, such as evictions.

 The most common reason for eviction is failure to pay rent.
-But landlords should be aware that even this does not invalidate protections if a tenant has active military status.
+But landlords should be aware that even this is not reason enough if a tenant has active military status.
 Landlords who attempt to evict an active servicemember without following the proper steps can face stiff penalties or even jail time.

-The first step is to verify military service.
-The easiest way to do this is by simply performing an SCRA search through Servicemembers Civil Relief Act Centralized Verification Service.
-The SCRACVS can turn your request around quickly and efficiently.
+The first step is to verify active military service.
+The easiest way to do this is by performing an SCRA search through Servicemembers Civil Relief Act Centralized Verification Service.
+The SCRACVS turns around requests quickly and efficiently.

 Step 2: Determining whether the SCRA applies

-Once you have completed this step and are ready to move forward, you should be aware of when SCRA protections apply.
+Next, you must find out when SCRA protections apply.
 This is often verified through a local lawyer familiar with the SCRA.
 An active military servicemember gets protection from eviction under the SCRA in the form of a stay of up to three months if:

-- His or her spouse, children or other dependents occupy the rental unit.
+- Their spouse, children or other dependents occupy the rental unit.
 A dependent is someone whom the service member has supported in the last 180 days by paying more than one half of that person’s living expenses.

 - Rent is below a certain threshold.
 This figure is adjusted every year to match changes in the consumer price index and is shown in the Text of the Act.